-Upon the closing of this offering, based on the number of shares of our common stock outstanding as of March 17, 2021, we will have 187,273,782 outstanding shares of our common stock, after giving effect to the Corporate Reorganization, the Stock Payment and the issuance of shares of our common stock in this offering.

-Of the shares that will be outstanding immediately after the closing of this offering, we expect that the shares to be sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
+Upon the closing of this offering, based on the number of shares of our common stock outstanding as of the date hereof, there will be 187,273,782 outstanding shares of our common stock.
+Of these shares, the 30,514,216 shares sold in our initial public offering and the shares to be sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 Shares purchased by our affiliates may not be resold except pursuant to an effective registration statement or an exemption from registration, including the safe harbor under Rule 144 of the Securities Act described below.
-In addition, following this offering, shares of common stock issuable pursuant to awards granted under certain of our equity plans that are covered by a registration statement on Form S-8 will be freely tradable in the public market, subject to certain contractual and legal restrictions described below.